pop-os/pop/README.md

 Fork the repository, make your changes, and then make a pull request!
 It helps to use detail and explain what your change does.

 Every PR to Pop!_OS components requires approval from the engineering team (for code quality and architectural fit) and quality assurance team (for stability and UX sanity.)
-Anything that significantly impacts the user experience (e.g. new GUI features) may also require approval from the user experience team.
+Request a review from each of these teams in order to make sure your PR is seen.
+Any change that significantly impacts the user experience (e.g. new GUI features) may also require approval from the user experience team.

 ### Enjoy Your Contribution!